jasync-sql/jasync-sql/README.markdown

 Represents a connection to the database.
 This is the **root** object you will be using in your application.
 You will find three classes that implement this trait, `PostgreSQLConnection`, `MySQLConnection` and `ConnectionPool`.
-The different between them is that `ConnectionPool` is, as the name implies, a pool of connections and you need to give it an connection factory so it can create connections and manage them.
+The difference between them is that `ConnectionPool` is, as the name implies, a pool of connections and you need to give it an connection factory so it can create connections and manage them.

 To create both you will need a `Configuration` object with your database details.
 You can create one manually or